• Development Details

 Fees

-• Borrowing interest — an interest paid to Davos for borrowing DAVOS.
-The rate is a fixed number set by the Davos governance platform.
+• Borrowing rate paid to Davos for borrowing DUSD (fixed number set by the Davos governance):

-• Liquidation penalty — a percentage fee added to the user's debt in a Dutch auction during the liquidation process.
-Fixed by Davos governance; current value is 13% of the debt.
+• Liquidation penalty added to the user's debt in a Dutch auction during the liquidation process (fixed by the Davos governance):

 Ratios

-Collateral ratio — a percentage of the user's collateral value ratio that determines the maximum borrowing limit for the user.
-Different assets will have different collateral ratios dependent on the asset's volatility.
-The collateral ratio is used as a liquidation bar to decide when a liquidation event should happen.
+Collateral ratio — a percentage of the user's collateral value that determines the maximum borrowing limit for the user.
+If the loan reaches the collateral ratio, the loan may get liquidated.
+The collateral ratio is:

 Rewards

-• The borrowing reward — users get rewards for borrowing DAVOS, in DGT — the Davos governance token.
-Rewards are calculated dynamically and are the product of the rewards rate and the total user’s debt in DAVOS.
+• The borrowing reward — users get rewards for borrowing DUSD, in DGT — the Davos governance token.
+Rewards are calculated dynamically and are the product of the rewards rate and the total user’s debt in DUSD.
 The rewards rate is a fixed amount set by Davos.

 • The auction start reward — anybody who triggers the liquidation event of a CDP, i.e., start of a Dutch auction, receives a flat fee (tip) and a percentage fee (chip) for just initiating the process.
 The tip and chip are paid by Davos from the Davos reserves.